Batudv/Batudv/README.md

 # 💫 About Me:
-🔭 Hi 👋 !
-My name is Demir and I'm a Backend Developer<br>
+Hi 👋 !
+My name is Batuhan and I'm a Software Developer<br>

 ## 🌐 Socials: